Sydney-Informatics-Hub/training.artemis.introhpc/_episodes/05-quiz-extra.md

 1. How do you submit a job called align.pbs?

-> ## Answer
+> ## 1.
+How do you submit a job called align.pbs?
 > ~~~
 > qsub align.pbs
 > ~~~
 > {: .language-bash}
 {: .solution}

 2. How do you check the status of the job?

-> ### 2.
-How do you check the status of the job?
+> ## Answer
 > ~~~
 > qstat–x JobID
 > ~~~
 > {: .language-bash}
 {: .solution}

 3. How might you know when the job is finished?

 > ## Answer
 > The output of ‘qstat’ shows an ‘F’ in the ‘S’ (status) column.